The psychology of content

 Positive reinforcement

 At Creature & Co., we also find that positivity is key.
 No matter how uncomfortable and challenging a topic may be, we work hard to create optimistic content that resonates positively with our audiences – we not only present problems but we present actionable solutions as well.
-We believe that such positivity encourages people to engage with a problem rather than to distance themselves from it – driving confident actions and positive behavioural change from joining a beach clean-up to a company taking a long-term plastic pledge.
+We believe that such positivity encourages people to engage with various subjects rather than shy away from them, fostering informed actions—from exploring new hobbies to understanding complex concepts in everyday life.

 And now for that CTA (don’t blame us, blame Dr Fogg…):

 If you’re looking for ways to communicate complex topics – like equality, carbon, and health – to your audience, get in touch with us via the form below.
-We may be social distancing, but we’re always up for a natter!
+We’re always up for a chat!

 Images: brain + analysts illustration ⓒ Shutterstock (1637364007).
 Social signposts ⓒ Getty Images (1042841208).